 - Berries.
 One of the best ingredients you can ever add to a smoothie.
 Because you get flavor, fiber, and antioxidants in a low-sugar package.
 Opt for açai berries, raspberries, blueberries, and blackberries as they are the highest in fiber and nutrients.
 Apples and pears also function well in this regard.

 3. The cherry on top for a little extra wellness from your smoothie

 Maybe you’ve seen some strange-sounding powders or drops in wellness shops and been curious to try.
 Here is a simple guide to some of the best additions that can provide better immune function, improve gut health and brain function, or help you sleep better.

 - Hemp seeds.
 Yes, hemp is from the cannabis family.
 No, it cannot get you high.
 Another good source of plant-based protein, this fibrous addition to your smoothie will aid in muscle recovery, boost your mood and keep blood sugar levels balanced.

 - Turmeric.
-The wellness benefits of this brightly-coloured spice and medicinal herb are legendary.
+The wellness benefits of this brightly-colored spice and medicinal herb are legendary.
 It has antimicrobial, anti-inflammatory, as well as antioxidant properties.
-By adding turmeric to your smoothie, you can not only protect your heart and brain, but also help prevent diabetes, boost your mood, and improve a number of skin conditions, like eczema, acne and psoriasis.
+By adding turmeric to your smoothie, you can not only protect your heart and brain, but also help prevent diabetes, boost your mood, and improve a number of skin conditions, like eczema, acne, and psoriasis.

 - Cacao nibs.
-It provides a rich chocolatey flavour along with iron, antioxidants, and fibre.
+It provides a rich chocolate flavor along with iron, antioxidants, and fiber.
 For a mocha smoothie with some extra energy, add a shot of espresso.

 Cleveland Clinic.
 2020.
 6 Awesome Ingredients To Add To Your Smoothie. https://health.clevelandclinic.org/the-top-6-ingredients-to-add-to-your-smoothie/